Thedanbrown/Comic-Case/README.md

 9. A deployed application using Heroku (with data)
 10. A polished, responsive UI
 11. An application that accepts and responds to user input
-12. Meets good-quality coding standards
+12. Meets good-qualitt coding standards
 13. This professional README :)

 ## User Stories